lfe/blog/src/_posts/2015-04-05-1332-ledis-using-redis-from-lfe.md

 CLI, the LFE REPL is used in conjunction with the [ledis](https://github.com/lfex/ledis) library.

-The ledis library has defined the Redis commands most oten used; if we haven't added one that you need, just
+The ledis library has defined functions for the Redis commands most often used;
+if we haven't added one that you need, just
 [open a ticket](https://github.com/lfex/ledis/issues/new) with your request, or even submit a pull request with your changes.